 If you have any of these lines in your .htaccess file or any other resembling the above one, you need to delete them from your .htaccess file and check if your problem is solved.

 If removing addHandler codes from your .htaccess file doesn’t solve your issue or if there wasn’t any addHandler code in your .htaccess file, then it’s time to replace the complete .htacess file with the WordPress default htaccess file.

 Copy and paste the WordPress Default htaccess file:

 Copy the code above and replace it with everything in your current .htaccess file.
-After replacing the file, save it and check if the problem is solved or not.
+After replacing the file, save it and check whether the problem is solved.

-If the problem is still there, then it might be due to any malware in some core file of WordPress.
+If the problem is still there, it might be due to any malware in some WordPress core file.
 So I might suggest you do a fresh WordPress installation from scratch.

 5. Reinstalling the WordPress